hiibolt/KnowledgeBase/pages/Coin Toss Lab Report.md

   I was next tasked with finding the **average** of the datasets, which I do so by adding each element together.
 Here, it is worth noting that I use Python's embedded library ``functools.reduce``, as it is far more optimized than using manual iteration with an accumulator.
 This allows me to, combined with Python's ``lambda`` syntax, makes for a clean and readable one-line sum function.
 I also enjoy using new methods of coding in general.

   Next, I was tasked with finding the **standard deviation**.
-I accomplish this with the same ``functools.reduce`` approach, taking each element; subtracting the average; squaring the result; and
+I accomplish this with the same ``functools.reduce`` approach, taking each element; subtracting the average; squaring the result; and adding the final result to the built in accumulator.
+I finally divide by the lower half of the fraction, which I labeled N, although technically it's N - 1.
 - # Conclusion
   ~~